Add or Edit a Source Using One of the Available Connectors

 Add or Edit a Gmail (Personal) Source

-When you have the required privileges, you can add the content of a Gmail mailbox to your Coveo organization.
+When you have the required privileges, you can add the content of a Gmail mailbox to your Coveo organization (see Required Privileges).
 Coveo Cloud indexes your Gmail messages and attached files to make them searchable only by you, the source creator.
 Google Contacts are not indexed.
 By default, your Gmail source starts a refresh every 15 minutes to index Gmail file changes (additions, modifications, or deletions).

 When you create the source, you authorize the Coveo organization to read your Google account using OAuth 2.0, a protocol that authorizes access without giving your password.